gonzamvita/prework/README.md

 # prework
-# this is the prework exercises we do before joining presential lessons in Ironhack.
+# this is the prework exercises we do before joining lessons in Ironhack.